Barnsley Gardens Resort

-Conveniently located just a few hours from Chattanooga, Tenneessee; Birmingham, Alabama; Greenville, South Carolina; and Charlotte, North Carolina; Bartow County's location on Interstate 75 provides residents and visitors with easy access to large cities and opportunities for expansion.
+Conveniently located just a few hours from Chattanooga, Tenneessee; Birmingham, Alabama; Greenville, South Carolina; and Charlotte, North Carolina; Bartow County’s location on Interstate 75 just northwest of Downtown Atlanta provides residents and visitors with easy access to large cities and opportunities for expansion.

 Major companies make their home in Bartow, including Shaw Industries, Trinity Rail, Cartersville Medical Center and Anheuser-Busch, and it’s no wonder why.
-This little haven boasts the best parts of big city life and small-town living with both Civil War and Native American sites, dining, the world’s first outdoor Coca-Cola sign, theaters, concerts, shopping, art and museums, including the Tellus: Northwest Georgia Science Museum — the first digital planetarium in north Georgia.
+This little haven boasts the best parts of big city life and small-town living.
+With both Civil War and Native American sites, dining, the world’s first outdoor Coca-Cola sign, theaters, concerts, shopping, art and museums, including the Tellus: Northwest Georgia Science Museum — the first digital planetarium in north Georgia — there’s plenty to keep residents and visitors busy year-round.
 The beautifully restored Victorian mansion, Rose Lawn Museum in Cartersville, is also a great stop for history buffs who are interested in reading the writings of Sam Jones and Rebecca Latimer Felton.

-School districts are separate for Bartow County and for Cartersville, its largest city, providing a variety of private and public education options.
+School districts are separate for Bartow County and the City of Cartersville, its largest city and county seat, providing a variety of private and public education options for anyone considering relocating to the area.

 Adairsville is rich in history and Southern charm.
 Nestled in a cozy setting, visitors are invited to experience this city once known as Oothcalooga Village and Adair Station.